 - Once the coffee is ready, pour it directly into the warmed half and half.
 Don’t use a spoon!
 The pour mixes it perfectly, and it’s a lovely process.

 One morning while I was attending Culinary school, I just happened to be standing next to one of the head chefs as he was making his coffee.
 There was no discussion about it, but I watched him add the half and half to his cup and pour the coffee into it.
-I’ve never done it another way since. 🙂
+And that’s how I’ve done it ever since.

 It’s not just for breakfast or brunch.
 My perfect cup of coffee can be from morning through the afternoon.

 While I think I make a mean, super yummy cup of coffee, sometimes my perfect cup is while I’m out and about.
-Ideally with a good friend, on their sofa, chatting.
+I love going out for coffee with friends.